haberdashPI/german_track/_research/plans.md

 - do we compare across conditions (with same stimulus and subject)
     - compare decoders across conditions (same stimulus)
     - does the target event get detected better across conditions?
+    - distinguish between male and female targets
+      - is the decoding better near the male target in the "object" condition
+      -
+      - is the detection of female targets
     - in online decoding, does the increase look different?
 - do we compare across times (e.g. decoding better near target)
   + does decoding differ by target locus